vaiRk/responsive-fixed-data-table/README.md

   }
 });

+module.exports = ResponsiveTable;
 ```

+All passed props will be passed to the underlying FixedDataTable component.
+Please check [FixedDataTable docs](http://facebook.github.io/fixed-data-table/api-table.html) for a list of available options.
-Width and height of your table will be overriden to take all the available space of its parent container.
+Width and height will be overriden to take all the available space of its parent container.

+### Additional configuration
+**refreshRate** *{Number}*: Time in milliseconds to debounce the resize handler.